 developed using a web framework (e.g. Lavarel, Code Igniter, bootstrap css, or any other or a combination)

-Functionalities:
+Functionalities:( staff login page, Notices section, Lecturers’ timetable, class timetable)

 Results of validation through input of a timetable from one of the schools at TU-K (E.g. school of computing and information technologies)